YidiDev/SimulateUserProject/README.md

  - **Transparency with Notifications & Logs**: Stay informed about all simulation activities through comprehensive notifications and logs.

- - **Customizability with Settings**: Tweak the app behavior according to project requirements.
+ - **Customizable with Settings**: Tweak the app behavior according to project requirements.
 It's important to note that this app should not be used in production environments due to potential security concerns.

  - **Extendable Template with UI**: An aesthetically pleasing user interface for switching users is available in the simulate_user_base.html template, which can be extended by any template in your project.